ndbiller/as-fa54-quiz/README.md

 git branch -D <branchname>
 ```

+---

+## Documentation Workflow

-## Github Flavored Markdown
+### Github Flavored Markdown

 Styling information for the README.md can be found [here](https://guides.github.com/features/mastering-markdown/#GitHub-flavored-markdown).

-## TOC-Creation
+---

+### Table-Of-Content-Script

-You can create a new table of contents in your console with the included golang script in your git bash by running:
+You can create a new table of contents from the html-headers of the chapters in this `README.md` file in your console with the included golang script.
+Just execute it in your git bash by running:

 ```
 ./gh-md-toc README.md
 ```

-Copy and paste the output into this README.md, then commit the update to github.
+Then copy and paste the output into the space where the old Table sits, shift + tab it to the left side and save the updated `README.md` file.
+Then commit the changes to github.

+---

-## Visual Studio Shortcuts
+## Visual Studio Workflow / Shortcuts

 Make your life easier with these handy shortcuts while working in visual studio: